nginxinc/nginxaas-for-azure-snippets/snippets/arm-templates/deployments/prerequisites/README.md

 ---
-description: Create bare minimum prerequisite resources for an NGINX for Azure deployment.
+description: Create bare minimum prerequisite resources for an NGINXaaS for Azure deployment.
 languages:
 - json
 - bicep
 ---

-# Create prerequisite resources for an NGINX for Azure deployment.
+# Create prerequisite resources for an NGINXaaS for Azure deployment.

 ### Usage
 ```